swamx/MScAMOD_Final_Project/README.md

 # On studying the performance of Hadoop Map Reduce vs MPI for Aggregation Operations: A Big Data Challenge

 The following is a project accomplished as a past of MSc AMOD with Big Data Analytics stream.
-The objective of the work is to look into parallel I/O for Map-Reduce and MPI paradigms.
+The objective of the work is to look into parallel I/O for Map-Reduce and MPI.

 ## Bibliography